Welcome to David Element's Wildlife Web Pages...1

 YouTube

-David has uploaded over 950 short films to YouTube (since
+David has uploaded more than 1,000 short films to YouTube

-These films may be located by searching for "david element" in the YouTube search engine': http://www.youtube.com/
+These films may be located by searching for "david element" in the YouTube search engine': http://www.youtube.com/, and David is delighted to be able to report that these

-using small digital video cameras, often positioned at very close range to the
+video cameras, often positioned at very close range to the subjects.
+Any

-subjects.
-Any background noises are incidental and often of human origin.
-There
+background noises are incidental and often of human origin.
+There is a short

-is a short descriptive introduction for each film and they are presented
+descriptive introduction for each film, and they are presented without any

 New Books